bartmeuris/apt-packageserver/README.md

 # Generate the initial GPG key
 ./packageserver.sh --generategpg
 ```
-Now make sure your `TARGETDIR` is served by a webserver.
+Then make sure your `TARGETDIR` is served by a webserver.

 To add packages, put them in your incoming directory, and run:
 ```